github/docs/content/organizations/organizing-members-into-teams/synchronizing-a-team-with-an-identity-provider-group.md

 When you connect an IdP group to a {% data variables.product.product_name %} team, all users in the group are automatically added to the team. {% ifversion ghae %}Any users who were not already members of the parent organization members are also added to the organization.{% endif %}

+IdP groups cannot be assigned to a GitHub team that has child teams associated.

 {% data reusables.profile.access_org %}
 {% data reusables.user-settings.access_org %}
 {% data reusables.organizations.specific_team %}